 To do lists and organizational systems are incredibly personal things.
 What works for me, might cause your world to spin into disarray.
 But if you want to give this process a shot, here are some notebooks worth trying:

-Moleskine Squared Softcover Notebook, $15 on Amazon: This is my personal go-to.
+Moleskine Squared Softcover Notebook: This is my personal go-to.
 I love the size, soft and flexible cover, and ribbon bookmark that allows me to open up to the current list without flipping through so many pages.
 Various sizes are available if you prefer a notebook that is larger or smaller.

-Behance Dot Grid Book, $23 on Amazon: Not into pages filled with full-on grids?
+Behance Dot Grid Book: Not into pages filled with full-on grids?
 No problem.
 Grab this model from Behance for a notebook with a lighter touch: it uses, as the name implies, dots to give you the same structure without the lines of a full grid.
 Bonus: It’s perfect for a nostalgic game of connect-the-dots whenever you need a break.

-Rhodia Wirebound Notebook, $11 on Amazon: This wire-bound model is slightly bigger, but still slim enough to slip into a computer bag.
+Rhodia Wirebound Notebook: This wire-bound model is slightly bigger, but still slim enough to slip into a computer bag.
 The header and elongated first column are great for titling your lists (and setting up the daily grid).
 It comes in multiple colors for those looking for a daily dose of cheer in their planner.

 You have the method and you’ll get the notebook that works for you.
 The last, and most important, step of course is to tackle the list.